About Iranian festivals

 - Seeb (Apple)

-Yalda, which means birth, is one of the most ancient Persian festivals.
+Yalda, one of the Iranian festivals which means birth, is one of the most ancient Persian festivals.
 On Yalda festival, Iranians celebrate symbolically the arrival of winter, the renewal, the victory of light over darkness, the birth of Mithra, the God of light, the end of the crop season, thank the Lord for all blessings, and to pray for prosperity in the next year.
 Yalda is Considered as the longest night of the year.
 It is also referred to as Shab-e Chelleh.

 On this night, family members get together in the house of the eldest member of the family and stay awake all night long and eat especial food.
 On this night, people eat dried nuts, watermelon and pomegranate and they read classic poetry, and old mythologies aloud such as Divan-e Hafez (the Iranian poet of 14th century AD.) and Shahnameh.